 If you're coming from a late show, pop into Key Food on the corner of 4th Street and Avenue A, which is open 24/7.
 This large and well-run supermarket has a tremendous selection of foods, ranging from healthy greens to rotisserie chicken to beverages to keep you hydrated, and most of its prices are excellent.

-Also consider popping into Gracefully at 28 Avenue A (between 2nd and 3rd Streets),
+Also consider visiting Gracefully at 28 Avenue A (between 2nd and 3rd Streets),

 which is a savvy gourmet grocery store that's open 24/7.
 It offers such